Traditional western novelist

 Discovering that the railroad could easily bypass his ranch, he organizes opposition and earns the animus of the formidable foreman.
 When Ike’s brother Rob, the sheriff, is bushwhacked, Ike sets out on a high stakes quest to get the killer before the killer gets him.

 I found out my grandfather had actually prospected in the Yukon for two years in 1898, and ever since, I've had a fascination with Jack London, Robert Service and tales of the Yukon.
-I've had a short story published in an anthology of short stories on Amazon, titled THE TRADE, that I wrote from a snippet of a story my mother shared with me about his time there.
-You can click the button below to find it.
+I've had a short story published in an anthology of short stories on Amazon, titled The Trade, that I wrote from a snippet of a story my mother shared with me about his time there.

 They came ghostlike over the ridge, running silently in a spread formation.
 How many were there?
 Couldn’t tell.
 Moving too fast.
 Five, no six.
 Silver moonlight on their bodies blended with the driving snow—apparitions in full flight, running headlong for him, the sleds, and the dogs.
 The first wolf tripped a trap hidden in front of his sled and went down, howling and biting at the cruel metal.
 Gus held his pistol steady, his hand moist inside his glove.
 He snapped off a quick shot, cocked the hammer again and fired a second bullet, which brought another wolf down.
 The other four ran straight for the dogs.